xenocrat/chyrp-lite/README.md

 * Cascade: ajax-powered infinite scrolling for your blog.
 * Lightbox: on-page image viewer with image protection.
 * Sitemap: index your blog for search engines.
-* Homepage: replace the blog index with a homepage.
 * reCAPTCHA/MAPTCHA: prevent spam.
 * Highlighter: syntax highlighting for your code snippets.